Your privacy is important to us. The information below sets out how we collect, use and protect any personal data that you give to us.

 When you have given permission to another organisation to share your information

-You may have provided permission for a company or other organisation to share your data with third parties, including charities.
-This could be when you buy a product, receive a service from The Donkey Sanctuary, register for an online competition or sign up with a comparison site.
+You may have given permission for a company or other organisation to share your data with third parties.
+This could be when you buy a product, register for an online competition, complete a survey or sign up with a comparison site.

 When you have given permission using social media

 Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.

 When your image is captured by CCTV, filming or photography on site

 Your image may be captured whilst you are on our premises.
 We have CCTV in operation across our sites and retain footage for a limited time unless it is connected to an ongoing investigation.
 We film and take photographs at events held at our premises.
 Your image may be captured in this way unless you notify a member of staff on the day of your visit to confirm you do not wish to be captured on camera.
 If we choose to feature specific individuals (adults or children) we will ask your permission prior to using an image.
 We will request your written consent to use your images for marketing purposes.